wy-ei/vue-filter/README.md

 #### reverse

-reverse an array or a string
+Reverse an array or a string.

 ```
 {{ 'abc' | reverse }} => 'cba'